johnbywater/dcbdb/README.md

 ### Read Response — **`ReadResponseProto`**

-Returned for each streamed message in response to a `Read` request.
+Returned for each streamed batch of messages in response to a `Read` request.

 | Field | Type                              | Description |
 |--------|-----------------------------------|-------------|